 Linville is a tiny town located in the state of Virginia.
 With a population of 355 people and just one neighborhood, Linville is the 355th largest community in Virginia.
 Linville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Linville is generally considered to be a blue-collar town.
-66.01% of the Linville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Linville is a blue-collar town, with 66.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Linville is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Linville who work in healthcare (18.95%), sales jobs (7.19%), and maintenance occupations (5.88%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Linville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Linville has few renters and college students.
 But the biggest reason it is quieter in Linville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Linville may be for you.